 Currently, the article reports that “dozens of other domestic violence prevention groups and crisis centers have filed witness slips opposing the measure.”

 If you have questions about the allocation of parental responsibilities, a Chicago parenting time attorney can help.
-Contact the Arami Law Office today.
+Contact Arami Law today.